apache/shardingsphere/Proposal.md

 ### Reliance on Salaried Developers

-At present, two of the core developers are paid by their employer to contribute to Sharding-Sphere project.
+At present, three of the core developers are paid by their employer to contribute to Sharding-Sphere project.
 It is estimated that the development of Sharding-Sphere will be continued with mainly salaried developers, and we will make efforts to attract more volunteers and grow the community.

 ### Relationships with Other Apache Products

-An automatic prober of Sharding-Sphere is introduced into SkyWalking to send APM data.
+An automatic prober of Sharding-Sphere is introduced into SkyWalking to send APM data, and SkyWalking also use Sharding-Sphere to persit tracing data.
 Saga provided by ServiceComb is adopted by Sharding-Sphere as one of the distributed transaction processing engines.
 Sharding-Sphere integrates Apache Zookeeper as one of the service registration/discovery mechanisms.

 ### A Excessive Fascination with the Apache Brand